ThePrairieBanana/pTGC-UFO-Agent-Kit/context/pTGC.md

 2. Get some PLS — You'll need PLS in your wallet for gas and to swap for pTGC.
-You can swap from USDC on Base, Ethereum, BSC, Arbitrum, Solana, Polygon, Optimism, Unichain and LNK directly to PLS.
+You can swap from USDC on Base, Ethereum, BSC, Arbitrum, Solana, Polygon, Optimism, Unichain and LNK directly to PLS using https://libertyswap.finance/

 3. Buy pTGC — Go directly here: https://goptgc.com/#/ptgc-onboarding?referid=PrairieBanana

 Connect your wallet, swap your PLS for pTGC (save ~$10 of PLS for gas).

 If you prefer no referral link: https://goptgc.com/#/ptgc-onboarding

 4. Stake & Lock — Once you have pTGC, head to: https://goptgc.com/staking

 Connect your wallet, choose how much you want to stake and confirm.

 If you want to lock, choose how much and for how long.

 ## Key Talking Points for AI Agents